openvinotoolkit/security_addon/docs/ovsa_example_demo.md

 - This would copy the following scripts.
   - Create_Keystore - Creates cryptographic material and stores into the specified kesytore file
   -  Download_Model - Downloads the specified model from Model Zoo to generate model with access control restrictions.
-  -  Protect_Model - Creates the access control enabled model for the downloaded model using Download_Model
+  -  Control_Access_Model - Creates the access control enabled model for the downloaded model using Download_Model
   -  License_Request_Watcher - Daemon to monitor the License request & Customer certificate sent by ovsa_runtime for purchasing the access controlled model
   -  Create_License - Creates Customer license for the access controlled model based on the info provided while requesting for license from ovsa_runtime
   -  Send_License - Sends the Customer license and access controlled model to ovsa_runtime.